Grace-ngigi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 0-alias - creates a script that creates an alias 1-hello_you - creates a script that prints hello current user 2-path - adds /action to the PATH
+3-paths - counts the number of directories in the PATH